Linas-Semiotas/react-sakila-movies-frontend/readme.md

 - **Axios**: For making HTTP requests to the backend API.
 - **React Router DOM**: For routing between pages.
 - **FontAwesome**: For icons.
+- **Secure Cookies**: For safe token storage and user session management.

 ## Key Components
 - **PrivateRoute & PublicRoute**: Components to manage access based on authentication and user roles.